dimagi/commcare-sync-ansible/docs/install-commcare-sync.md

-Set up CommCare Sync
+Install CommCare Sync for Production
 =====================
 This page outlines the process you need to follow in order to set up a CommCare Sync instance on a production machine.

+## Choose a location for the control

+While it is possible to run the ansible playbooks from anywhere, it is recommended to run them *on the server you are setting up*.
+This will ensure consistency and also streamline the install process.

+These instructions assume a set up where the ansible control and playbooks are run on the server being set up.

 ## Install Ansible

-From the [Ansible Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-ubuntu), run the following on your local/control machine
+From the [Ansible Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-ubuntu), run the following on your control machine.

 ```bash
 sudo apt-add-repository ppa:ansible/ansible